Kj0ric/lcd-semantic-analyzer/README.md

   - [Running the Project](#running-the-project)
 - [Contributing](#contributing)
 - [License](#license)

-## Overview
-This project implements a semantic analyzer for the LCD (Logic Circuit Design) language using MIT/GNU Scheme.
-It serves as a robust tool for validating LCD programs by enforcing semantic rules that ensure proper declaration and usage of circuit components.
-The analyzer is particularly useful in educational contexts for teaching programming language design and implementation, as well as in practical applications for verifying logic circuit descriptions.

 ## About the LCD Language
 The LCD language facilitates logic circuit design through three main sections: